 The skills necessary to live off the grid and far from town.
 These are the same skills our great grandparents all knew.
 Raising food and feed, shelter and heat, water and power, clothing and more.Read More

-Northwestern Outdoor Leadership Institute offers Department of Fish and Wildlife's Hunter Education in Northern California and Oregon.
-Additionally we offer International Bow Hunter (this class is required in some states to hunt with archery tackle) and mentorships.Read More
+Northwestern Outdoor Leadership Institute offers Department of Fish and Wildlife's Hunter Education in Northern California and Oregon and soon we'll be adding Idaho too.
+Additionally we offer International Bow Hunter Education Program (this class is required in some states to hunt with archery tackle) and mentorships.Read More

 "This is great, it is like watching a bunch of post grad students collaborating but they are 10 - 15."